40ants/cl-brewer/README.md

 ```

 However, in most cases you can just install cl-brewer from the Homebrew.
 In this case,
-you can update `cl-brewer's` form with this command:
+you can update `cl-brewer's` formula with this command:

-    qlot exec ./cl-brewer-buildapp \
+    qlot exec cl-brewer \
               --preload quicklisp-starter \
               --main cl-brewer::buildapp-main \
               cl-brewer